Marcetta Y. Darensbourg: Hydrogenase mimics

 Darensbourg has pioneered the development of synthetic mimics of hydrogenase enzymes.
 These include synthetic complexes featuring Fe-based organometallics species, which serve as precursor for producing iron only Hydrogenase enzyme active site.
 These enzymes are capable of carry out reaction even in the absence of the protein-based active site organization or carry out the proton production with high efficiencies.
 However, these hydrogenase enzymes were found to be highly sensitive with oxygen (O2), which can over oxidize and inactivate them.
 Even after the oxygen was removed, they do not regain catalytic activity immediately, requiring multiple steps to do so.

+In 2020, Darensbourg et al. reported a variety of characterizations of Ni-Fe based hydrogenase species, which eventually encounter oxygen damage during their lifetime.
+Although some hydrogenase catalysts remain tolerant to oxygen damage, a majority of such catalysts typically undergo irreversible damage upon exposure.
+Darensbourg et al. reported an overview of sustainable water splitting technologies in which the hydrogenase species can be reductively repaired.
+Modifications of single atoms within hydrogenase active sites allowed for customizable activities, oxygen tolerance, and structures of the catalysts, permitting practical applications of enzymes and fragile biomimetrics of the active sites.
+Studies of a [NiFeSe]-H2ase active site presented new applications for selenium in hydrogenase enzymes, as the complex exhibited a high hydrogen-processing catalytic ability and a relatively quick recovery from oxygen damage.

 Metallodithiolates chemistry

 In the beginning of 2017, Darensbourg shifted her focus to studying the metallodithiolates ligands, which act as building blocks for the synthesis of various bimetallic enzyme active sites.
 The ligands can act as a catalyst to carry out different reactions, depending on which transition metal being at the center.

 Darensbourg et al. reported that metallodithiolates ligands with nickel centers can increase the electron density of bonds such as Fe-S, allowing them to be cleaved easily.
 Darensbourg et al. also determined that this nickel center complex associated with a lead atom also plays an important role in the addition of CO and ethylene in the Suzuki-Miyaura reaction, which couples the organic compounds of boron and the halides, along alkyl halides and alkylboranes.
 Furthermore, with the cCobalt center, the metallodithiolates ligands can catalyze the transfer of NO and nitrosylate moieties, which allows the glycosidase conjugation of dinitrosyl iron complexes.
 With this conjugation, other carbohydrates can achieve higher potential in attaching for drug delivery.